Yakimono (Hannibal): Plot

 Crawford takes Miriam with Lecter, hoping that a hypnotic regression therapy will help her remember.
 Miriam is only able to view the Wound Man as the last thing she remembered.
 At the lab, Price (Scott Thompson) and Zeller (Aaron Abrams) inform Crawford that they found Lecter's fingerprints on flowers around the farmhouse.
-Crawford dismisses it, as Graham pointed that the Ripper will try to frame anyone in the crime scene.
+Crawford dismisses it, as Graham pointed out that the Ripper will try to frame anyone in the crime scene.
 However, they also discovered that Miriam's blood contained certain medicaments employed by Chilton during his treatment of Gideon.
-Crawford demands that Lecter and Chilton are brought in for testimony.
+Crawford demands that Lecter and Chilton be brought in for testimony.

 Chilton arrives at his house but is confused by a medical equipment sound from his basement.
 He opens a room and is horrified to discover Gideon's mutilated corpse on a bed.
 He stumbles on his way out, and finds Lecter wearing a plastic suit just as FBI agents are knocking at his door.
-Lecter drugs Chilton, who passes out and then kills the FBI agents.
+Lecter drugs Chilton, who passes out, and then kills the FBI agents.
 When Chilton wakes up, he finds the agents dead, with one of them mounted as the Wound Man.
 Desperate, Chilton asks Graham for help while BAU finds evidence incriminating Chilton.
 Chilton intends to flee the country but Graham has already contacted Crawford.

 Chilton tries to escape through the woods but Crawford catches him and takes him into custody.
-At the interrogation room, he is questioned by Bloom while maintaining his innocence.
+In the interrogation room, he is questioned by Bloom while maintaining his innocence.
 Through the two-way mirror, Miriam's memory starts viewing the shadowed figure as Chilton, identifying him as the Chesapeake Ripper as she breaks down.
 Crawford consoles her but Miriam suddenly grabs his gun and fires at Chilton, hitting him in the face.
 At his office, Lecter is visited by Graham, who wants to resume therapy.
 They then sit, facing each other from their seats as they are about to start.